6sense vs Apollo: Key Differences and Insights

 Two different philosophies for finding buyers

 6sense and Apollo start from opposite ends of the buying process.
-That difference shapes everything about how each platform works.
+That difference shapes everything about how each platform works, which teams get the most value, and where each falls short.

 6sense starts with signals.

-The platform monitors anonymous research activity across millions of B2B content pages, your website, and six third-party intent partners (including Bombora, G2, TrustRadius, and TechTarget).
+The platform monitors anonymous research activity across millions of B2B content pages, your website, and 35+ intent sources including Bombora, G2, TrustRadius, and TechTarget.

 When a company's employees start researching topics related to your product, 6sense detects that activity and classifies the account into a buying stage: Target, Awareness, Consideration, Decision, or Purchase.
 The goal is to surface in-market accounts before they contact you, so marketing can warm them with ads and coordinated outreach before a competitor gets there first.

-This matters for companies with long, multi-stakeholder sales cycles where 70% of the buyer journey happens before a prospect talks to sales.
+This approach serves marketing leaders and ABM-focused teams at mid-market to enterprise companies.
+The strength is signal sophistication: over 70% of the buyer journey happens before a prospect talks to sales.
 If your average deal takes six months and involves a buying committee of eight people, knowing which accounts are researching three months before they fill out a form is a real advantage.
+The challenge: 6sense requires dedicated RevOps resources to configure its predictive models, build segments, and maintain campaign orchestration.
+It is not a self-serve tool for individual reps.

 Apollo starts with contacts.